germinateplatform/germinate-training-ebi/session-2.md

 <img src="session-2/trials-matrix-colored-by-site.png" style="max-width: 100%;">

 The final dataset visualization that we will show here is the **Comparison** tool which allows us to compare lines within a line group to be compared using boxplots.
 Boxplots allow us to visualize the spread of data.
 Single phenotypes can be selected then the charts redrawn.
 This tools is very effective in looking across germplasm within a group looking for lines with high or low values as well as identifying lines where data may be inaccurate or have unusual outliers (very high or very low values).
-Click the **Comparison** option then select traits as before, now choose a group (this is a new step required for the **Comparison** option) then click on **Compare** and a chart similar to this will be generated.
+Click the **Comparison** option then select a **single** trait this time, now choose a group (this is a new step required for the **Comparison** option) then click on **Compare** and a chart similar to this will be generated.

 <img src="session-2/trials-comparison.png" style="max-width: 100%;">

 The charts are interactive so if you hover over a boxplot the charts will show the maximum value, median value and minimum value along with the first and third quartile values.
 Our boxplot visualization can also be exported into bitmap or vector based formats for use in presentations or publications as well as tools to allow colours to be changed and allowing users to download the underlying data used to generate the chart.